RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab03/README.md

-# Lab 102
+# Lab 3

+## Fuse Online

-## API Mocking
+## todo

-### Bring your APIs to life

 * Duration: 20 mins
-* Audience: Developers, Architects, Testers, Quality Engineers
+* Audience: Developers and Architects

 ## Overview

-When building and working with APIS, you often need to simulate the responses of the system before it has been fully completed.
-This is what we explore in this workshop - mocking up API structures quickly so they can be subjected to testing withouth having to create all the final service code.
+When it comes to quick API development, you need both the integration experts as well as application developers to easily develop, deploy the APIs.Here is how to create an simple API with Fuse online.

 ### Why Red Hat?

-Red hat combines and number of commercial and Open Source tools to cover each part of the API Design lifecycle.
-In this lab we'll be using the Microcks open source tool.
+Red Hat Fuse integration solution empowers integration experts, application developers, and business users to engage in enterprise-wide collaboration and high-productivity self-service.

 ### Skipping The Lab

-We know sometime we don't have enough time to go over step by step on the labs.
-So here is a [short video](wip-link) where you can see how to mock the API you previously created using Microcks.
+We know sometimes we don't have enough time to go over the labs step by step.
+So here is a [short video](https://youtu.be/-3QGAD3Tt48) where you can see how to implement a contract-first API.

-If you are planning to follow the next lab, here is a [link](wip-link) to the REST mock service running the Location API.

 ### Environment

 **URLs:**

 Check with your instruction the *GUID* number of your current workshop environment.
 Replace the actual number on all the URLs where you find **GUID**.

 Example in case of *GUID* = **1234**:

 ```bash
 https://master.GUID.openshiftworkshop.com